Top Paris activities

 Read more

-Ile de la Cite (Pass By)
+Ile de la Cite (pass by)

 Ile de la Cité, the presumed birthplace of Paris, is one of the two natural islands in Paris.
 The Parisii tribe first settled here 300 years before the Common Era, calling the island Lutetia.